A. Appeal Procedures for Respondents

 A panel of three Appeals Officers considers cases resulting in any Status-based Conduct Outcomes.
 One Appeal Officer considers all other cases.

-The appeals officer or UCAB may take the following actions:
+ii.
+The Appeals Officer(s) may take the following actions:

-i.
-If the reviewer(s) determines that a procedural error occurred in the conduct process, the case may be remanded to the Resolution Center with specific instructions to correct the procedural error and/or reconsider the case.
+1. Remand the case to the Resolution Center with specific instructions to correct a procedural error, review new information and/or reconsider the case.